FAQ

 Q: What do you think about Star Trek: Strange New Worlds?

 A: The series inherits its continuity problems from Discovery.
-Although the ludicrous spore drive and the hideous Discovery Klingons are gone for good, the redesigned Enterprise with its bombastic style and dimensions is a constant unpleasant reminder that SNW wants to be a better TOS, rather than an original show.
+Although the ludicrous spore drive and the hideous Discovery Klingons are gone for good, the redesigned Enterprise with its overblown technology, bombastic style and huge dimensions is a constant unpleasant reminder that SNW wants to be a better TOS, rather than an original show.
 On the bright side, the series comes with decent stories instead of endless wars and intrigues and with more lifelike characters.
 I really like the new Uhura and the new Chapel.
-But I am also sad that especially Chapel's personality has absolutely nothing in common with how she was (or will be) in TOS.
+But I am also sad that especially Chapel's personality has zero in common with how she was (or will be) in TOS.
 Not only the technology but also the characters are subject to a modernization that lessens the significance of old Trek.

 Site Policies